codeporting-translator/Docs/en/translator/cs2cpp/documentation/tutorial/simple-projects/nunit-test.md

 Next, the default Translator configuration file is imported using \<import\> element.
 The default configuration will assign default values to all configuration options.

 Also we want Translator to add some commands to the output CMakeLists.txt.
-We do that by adding \<cmake_commands\> element to the configuration file containing raw Cmake commands.
+We do that by adding \<cmake_commands\> element to the configuration file containing raw CMake commands.
 The first command sets the output directory for the executable binary by setting the corresponding property on the target ${PROJECT_NAME}_gtest.

 ```cmake
 set_target_properties(${PROJECT_NAME}_gtest PROPERTIES RUNTIME_OUTPUT_DIRECTORY "${CMAKE_CURRENT_SOURCE_DIR}/../bin")
 ```

-Here ${PROJECT_NAME} is the name of the Cmake project which is equal to the name of the main Cmake executable target.
+Here ${PROJECT_NAME} is the name of the CMake project which is equal to the name of the main CMake executable target.

 Then the \</cmake_commands\> element is closed.
 Finally the XML document is finished with closing tag of the root element \</porter\>

 With the C# project at hand and configuration file ready, we can convert the project.

-In order to covert SimpleNUnitTest project we run CMD and navigate to the directory with translator binary:
+In order to convert SimpleNUnitTest project we run CMD and navigate to the directory with translator binary:

 ```cmd
 >cd C:\CodePorting.Translator_Cs2Cpp\bin\translator